Rutwik87/Know-Your-Fruit/README.md

 # emoji-interpreter

 Emoji Interpreter App made with ReactJS
-It tells which flag you have selected or entered.
+It tells which fruit you have selected.
-Try it out on: https://tv26y.csb.app/
+Try it out on: https://rvs9m.csb.app/